To learn about Sojourn to the Past from Congressman John Lewis watch his personal message below praising Sojourn.

 There is no civil rights education program for students in the country that is aligned with state and national curriculum standards, eligible for college credit in California, and available to underserved, underprivileged or mainstreamed students that is in any way similar to or provides the life-changing experience that Sojourn to the Past (Sojourn) offers.

 Sojourn has recently been honored by the President’s Committee on the Arts and Humanities, by the National Education Association, and by the United States Congress as a unique and exemplary social justice education outreach program for youth.
-(Tributes made on the Floor of the House of Representatives by three Members of Congress)
+(Tribute made on the floor of the House of Representatives by Congressman Lewis).

 Sojourn to the Past is a unique, transformative, and empowering academic immersion program that takes 11th and 12th grade students from diverse academic, racial, ethnic, and socio-economic backgrounds out of their schools on a ten-day moving classroom journey along the path of the Civil Rights Movement through five states in the American South.